GwynHN/BIO373_2019/CommandLineBootCamp.md

 By default, the server uses bash (Bourne Again SHell) to interpret your commands to tell the computer what to do.

+### Pro tips for working (quickly) in the terminal

+- At the prompt (where the `$` always is), the up/down arrows allow you to scroll through the commands you have run during the session.
+- To put your cursor at the beginning of the line while you're typing at the prompt: `Ctrl + a`
+- To put your cursor at the end of the line while you're typing at the prompt: `Ctrl + e`
+- While you're typing a file or directory that might be really long, you can type the first few characters, then press `tab` (the key that looks a bit like `-->|`) and it should auto-complete if you typed enough characters for it to figure it out.
+This is called tab completion.
+- To go to the last directory you were in (especially useful if you went from /omg/super/long/path to /here/is/another/long/path in one command):

+     $ cd -

+- Want multple windows/panes open at the same time?
+Try using iTerm2 (you have to download from the internet, I don't think that's allowed on the course computers) or try using something called `tmux` (google it!).
+-
 ### `man` pages

 These are (usually) good resources for the commands we will run.
 They include the arguments the unix command expects and what other options are available.